'We escaped death several times': How cancer patient fled from war in Gaza to safety in UAE

 Rana Riad is one of the Palestinian cancer patients who was evacuated from Gaza to the United Arab Emirates, part of the pledge that was made by UAE President Sheikh Mohammed Bin Zayed AlNahyan to transport and treat 1,000 cancer patients in the UAE.

 Rana is a 48-year-old cancer patient who used to reside in Gaza.
-She is married with four kids, three men and one woman.
+She is married with four kids, three sons and a daughter.
 She is diagnosed with bladder cancer and was accompanied by her older son Abdulrahman for her travel to the UAE.

 Her go-to hospital in Gaza was destroyed amidst the war.
 Due to her critical condition, she was listed to be transported to the UAE.
 “The only cancer-specialized hospital in Gaza was bombed and my name was included for travel as my condition was said to be critical.
 I am thankful for the UAE and the Red Crescent for providing medical assistance to us.”